Tour de France 2024 route, maps and stage-by-stage guide

 Stage 20: Nice to Col de la Couillole (mountainous, 133km) | Saturday 20 July

-It may be a little shorter at only 133km, but this is another brutally tough mountain stage featuring four climbs and another summit finish, atop the Col de la Couillole, and it is another day when the yellow jersey could be won or lost.
+It may be a little shorter at only 133km, but this is another brutally tough mountain stage featuring four climbs and another summit finish, atop the Col de la Couillole.

 Stage 21: Monaco to Nice (ITT, 34km) | Sunday 21 July